manohar3000/NyaySetu/README.md

 - **📝 Case Management**: Upload case materials and track practice sessions

 📞 IVR System for Local Communities

-Hindi & English Support: An IVR system designed specifically for local people allowing real conversations in both Hindi and English.
+This system is designed specifically for local people, allowing real conversations in both Hindi and English by simply dialing a number for any issues.
 This ensures that language is not a barrier for citizens seeking justice.

 Accessible by Phone: Users can call a dedicated number to interact with the AI assistant in their language of choice.